juliuschou/aws-code-build-exercise/pipelineAwsCodeBuildGitHub.md

 * Testing different versions of Python
 * Developing projects that require specific versions of Python
 * Creating isolated Python environments for different projects

+## 2. set up the AWS Command Line Interface (CLI) properly before you can execute aws eb create or any other AWS CLI command

+### Here are the steps you should follow:

+1. Install the AWS CLI:

+    If you haven't already, you can install the AWS CLI on Ubuntu using `pip`:

+    ```
+    sudo apt-get install python3-pip
+    pip3 install awscli --upgrade --user
+    ```
+    Ensure the AWS CLI binary is in your path.
+You might need to add `$HOME/.local/bin` to your `PATH`.

+3. Configure AWS CLI:

+    After you've installed the AWS CLI, you need to configure it with your AWS credentials and default settings.
+You can do this by running:

+    `aws configure`

+    This command will prompt you to provide the following:

+    -   `AWS Access Key ID`
+    -   `AWS Secret Access Key`
+    -   `Default region name` (e.g., `us-west-1`, `eu-west-1`)
+    -   `Default output format` (e.g., `json`, `text`)

+    The access key and secret key are provided to you when you create an IAM (Identity and Access Management) user in the AWS Management Console.
+Ensure that the IAM user has necessary permissions for Elastic Beanstalk operations.